kyma-project/kyma/components/console-backend-service/docs/security.md

 ## Overview

 The Console Backend Service uses a GraphQL implementation for authorization.
-Read [this](https://kyma-project.io/docs/components/security/#details-graph-ql) document for more details.

 ## How to secure a GraphQL action